Skip to content

 What is hyaluronic acid (hyaluronic acid)?

-Hyaluron, or hyaluronic acid, is known to many from plastic surgery, where the substance has long been used as a “wrinkle filler” for the skin.
-The molecule occurs naturally in our bodies – we can even produce it ourselves to a certain extent.
+Many people are familiar with hyaluronic acid from plastic surgery, where the substance has long been used as a “wrinkle filler” for the skin.
+The molecule occurs naturally in our body – we can even produce it ourselves to a certain extent.
 However, as we age, the amount of hyaluronic acid in our body decreases, which leads to reduced skin elasticity.
 Some studies have shown that regular intake of hyaluronic acid can reduce the depth of wrinkles.
-Find out more about the fascinating molecule hyaluronic acid and what benefits it brings to you here.
+Find out more about the fascinating molecule hyaluronic acid and what benefits it brings to you.

 The name hyaluronic acid goes back to its discoverer, Karl Meyer.
-In the 1930s, he isolated for the first time a substance that consisted of many disaccharides (disaccharides) and uronic acids from the vitreous body of cattle eyes.
-The ancient Greek word for glass is “hyalos” and so he called the newly discovered substance hyaluronic acid.
+In the 1930s, he isolated a substance from the vitreous humor of cows’ eyes that consisted of many disaccharides and uronic acids.
+The ancient Greek word for glass is “hyalos” and thus he named the newly discovered substance hyaluronic acid.
 Hyaluron is the abbreviation of the word.

-There is a total of around 15 grams of hyaluronic acid in our body, distributed among other things in our joints, in the connective tissue, the vitreous humor of the eye and in the Skin.
-About half of all hyaluronic acid is found in the skin, both in the upper epidermis and in the deeper dermis.
+In our body there are a total of about 15 grams of hyaluronic acid, distributed among other things in our joints, in the connective tissue, the vitreous body of the eye and in the skinApproximately half of the total hyaluronic acid is found in the skin, both in the upper epidermis and in the deeper dermis.

-- The hyaluronic content in the skin of a 75-year-old is about only a quarter compared to that of a 19-year-old!
+– The hyaluronic acid content in the skin of a 75-year-old is about only a quarter compared to that of a 19-year-old person!

-- Your body synthesizes around 5g Hyaluronic acid per day, with just as much being broken down again.
-So around a third of the total amount of hyaluronic acid in your body is broken down and rebuilt every day.
+– Your body synthesizes about 5g of hyaluronic acid per day, but the same amount is also broken down again.
+So about a third of the total amount of hyaluronic acid in your body is broken down and rebuilt every day.

-Hyaluronic acid (hyaluronic acid) is very often used in plastic surgery.
+Hyaluronic acid (hyaluronic acid) is very commonly used in plastic surgery.

 What does hyaluronic acid do?

-In order to understand the role of hyaluronic acid in our body, we have to take a closer look at the molecular structure.
-Hyaluronic acid consists of a series of disaccharides called disaccharides.
-The disaccharide molecules are modified glucose building blocks that have the complicated names D-glucuronic acid and N-acetyl-D-glucosamine.
+In order to understand the role of hyaluronic acid in our body, we need to take a closer look at the molecular structure.
+Hyaluronic acid consists of a series of disaccharides.
+The disaccharide molecules are modified glucose building blocks that have the complicated name D-glucuronic acid and N-acetyl-D-glucosamine.
 The changes allow the individual disaccharides to be linked together like a chain.
-Chemically, these are called polymers.
-This structure makes it possible that hyaluronic acid can bind a lot of water.
+Chemically, this is called polymers.
+This structure makes it possible to that hyaluronic acid can bind a lot of water.

 Depending on how many disaccharides you link together, you get molecules of different weights.
-A rough distinction is made between light, also called low molecular hyaluronic acid (NMW) , and heavy, so-called high molecular hyaluronic acid (HMW) .
+A rough distinction is made between light, also low molecular weight hyaluronic acid (NMW) called, and heavy, so-called high molecular weight hyaluronic acid (HMW).

 This distinction is important because the two molecules have different properties.

-In addition, some double-blind, placebo-controlled studies (highest evidence) demonstrated that wrinkle depth was significantly reduced after 28 days of oral intake of high-molecular-weight hyaluronic acid.
+In addition, some double-blind, placebo-controlled studies (highest evidence) have shown that wrinkle depth was significantly reduced after 28 days of oral intake of high molecular weight hyaluronic acid.

-Low molecular hyaluronic acid was also able to reduce the depth of wrinkles in some studies - but it was not as effective as high molecular hyaluronic acid.
-Proinflammatory (promoting) signals were more likely to be observed with low molecular weight hyaluronic acid.
+Low molecular weight hyaluronic acid was also able to reduce wrinkle depth in some studies – but it was not as effective as high molecular weight hyaluronic acid.
+Under low molecular weight hyaluronic acid, more proinflammatory (inflammation-promoting) signals were observed.

-In certain diseases, bronchial asthma, pulmonary fibrosis and arterial hypertension, the body's own high-molecular-weight hyaluronic acid is converted into low-molecular-weight hyaluronic acid.
+In certain diseases, such as bronchial asthma, pulmonary fibrosis and arterial hypertension, the body's own high-molecular hyaluronic acid is converted into low-molecular hyaluronic acid.
 Studies have shown that this shift to more NMW promotes an increased inflammatory reaction.

 Hyaluron is used in many areas of medicine due to its unique biological and chemical properties.
 Here are some examples: